iskandr/parakeet/README.md

 Install
 ====
-You should be able to install Parakeet from its [PyPI package](https://pypi.python.org/pypi/parakeet/) by running "pip install parakeet".
+You should be able to install Parakeet from its [PyPI package](https://pypi.python.org/pypi/parakeet/) by running:

+    pip install parakeet

 Dependencies
 ====